Round Hill Loop

 From the Bear Mountain Bridge, proceed north on N.Y.
 Route 9D for 8.0 miles to Peekskill Road at the southern end of Cold Spring (just beyond the Boscobel Restoration).
 Turn right and follow Peekskill Road for 0.5 mile to its terminus at a junction with N.Y.
 Route 301, then turn right and follow Route 301 for 2.0 miles to its intersection with U.S. Route 9.
-Turn left onto Route 9 and proceed north for 0.2 mile, then turn right onto a paved road at a brown sign for the “Hubbard Lodge.”
+Turn left onto Route 9 and proceed north for 0.2 mile, then turn right onto Campbell Road at a brown sign for the “Hubbard Lodge.”
 Bear left at the fork, continue past a house on the left, and park along the right side of the road.

 In about half a mile, you’ll notice two stone pillars on the left.
 The road formerly crossed the stream here on a steel-plate bridge, but the bridge was washed out by Hurricane Irene in August 2011.
 Turn right, descend stone steps, and cross the stream on two steel I-beams.

 Just beyond, the blue-blazed Fahnestock Trail turns sharply right, leaving School Mountain Road.
-Continue along the blue-blazed trail, which parallels the stream, following an old woods road which has narrowed to a footpath.
+Continue along the blue-blazed trail, which parallels the stream, following an old woods road which has narrowed in places to a footpath.
 In 0.2 mile, the woods road leaves the stream, and about half a mile from School Mountain Road, the Fahnestock Trail turns left, leaving the woods road, and begins a rather steep climb of Round Hill on switchbacks.

 At the top of the steep climb, the trail reaches a limited west-facing viewpoint amid red cedars, with Bull Hill (Mt.
 Taurus) in the distance.
 The trail continues up the cedar-studded ridge of Round Hill, climbing gradually.